vittoriofortino84/EDTOX/README.md

 ## Description of the R scripts used in the pipeline
-# Part I: Developing EDC scores
+# Part I: Development of EDC scores
 ### 1. Preparation of the MIES, pathways and training benchmark set

 #### Script '1_1_MIEs_from_CTD.R'